jordanssv/bappwriter/readme.md

 ## ⭐ Features

-### Additional Options Menu

-The tool offers special functions beyond basic contract calls:
+### Account Management

+The tool supports multiple Ethereum accounts:

+- **Switch Between Multiple Accounts** 👤
+  - Create and manage multiple Ethereum addresses
+  - Name your accounts for easy reference
+  - Switch active account with a simple command
+  - Accounts are stored securely in separate files

+- **Account Operations** 🔑
+  - Create new accounts
+  - Rename existing accounts
+  - Remove accounts
+  - View all accounts with addresses

-#### Token Approval Management
+### Token Approval Management

-1. **Revoke Token Approval** ✂️
+- **Revoke Token Approval** ✂️
   - Allows you to revoke approval for any ERC20 token
   - Enter the token address when prompted
   - View the current allowance information
   - Confirm to revoke (sets allowance to zero)
   - Option to set custom gas limit for the revocation

-#### Transaction History
+### Transaction History

-2. **View Contract Transactions** 🔍
+- **View Contract Transactions** 🔍
   - Multiple ways to retrieve and view transaction history:
-     - Find specific number of latest transactions (quick search without indexing)
+    - Find specific number of latest transactions
     - Scan recent blocks (last 100) for contract activity
     - Scan specific block ranges for deeper history
     - Scan from last checkpoint to update transaction index
     - View previously indexed transactions instantly
   - Maintains a local transaction database for faster access
   - Shows transaction details including:
     - Function names, status, block numbers
     - Timestamps, from/to addresses, transaction hashes
+    - Strategy IDs for createStrategy transactions
   - Performance features:
     - Parallel block scanning for faster indexing
     - Progress tracking with estimated completion times
     - Incremental scanning that only processes new blocks

-   - Database management with reset option when needed
+### Strategy ID Extraction

+- **Automatic Strategy ID Display** 📊
+  - When creating a strategy, the tool automatically:
+    - Extracts the strategy ID from the event logs
+    - Converts it from hex to a decimal number for easier reference
+    - Displays both formats: `Strategy ID: 2 (hex: 0x000...0002)`
+  - In transaction history:
+    - Strategy IDs are displayed in the Details column
+    - Makes it easy to track which strategies you've created

 ### Automatic Token Approvals